speedyspikes/scripts/README.md

 # scripts
-These are my automations that I've made for work and home.
+These are mainly automations that I've made for work and home.